Baron-27/machine-perceptions-/README.md

-# machine-perceptions-
+## hand control volume
-this project aims to adjust volume of the computer using gesture of the fingers. fisrt we need to download the 'hand_tracking_module' to run the imported module in the project, and so that we can reuse the code if we want to make another porject. then run the hand control volume, use your index finger and thumb to adjust the volume
+this project aims to adjust volume of the computer using gesture of the fingers.

+fisrt we need to download the important modules.
+- hand_tracking_module
+- mediapipe
+- opencv
+- pycaw

+then run the hand control volume, mediapipe will detect your hand an it's landmarks, use your thumb and index finger to control the volume of your device.

+[this is the simulation] (https://drive.google.com/file/d/1456K6ma6zKAdIvdf0KSZKQ83kK6VMwTU/view?usp=sharing)